Madagascar's Mountain Capital Unveiled

 Daily Budget

-$80-120 per day
+$80-120 per day (mid-range)

 Best Seasons

-April to October (dry season, cooler temperatures)
+April to October (dry, cooler season)

 Ideal For